 Aldershot Military Museum

 A museum for the military going back to 1854.
 Family activities, talks and picnic area.
-(Note the museum is closed on the 30th July).
 All details on their website.

 Bocketts Farm, Leatherhead

 Great fun, we had a lovely time when we went there.
 Lots of animals to pet and feed, play area, soft play, ride-on tractors, loads of fun.
 Visit the website here.

 Inflatable aqua run – an 18 metre inflatable aqua run in the training pool 1-3pm Monday – Saturday.
 Read full details on the Bracknell Leisure centre website.

 Children’s play area, cafe and paddling pool. £2 per child free to enter the paddling pool, plus you need to pay for parking.
 Great when the weather’s warm.
 Pool open 10.30am-5.30pm.
 Full details on their website.

 This is a new to me park, I just found it courtesy of Google.
 I cannot see if there are any charges but it looks like a really nice adventure park with a sand pit too.
 View the website here.

 This looks like great fun from zorbing, bike hire and crazy golf there are activities for all ages.
 You can visit their website here.